grain-lang/grain/docs/contributor/compiler_walkthrough.md

 ## Linearization

 In this step, we convert the typedtree into [A-normal Form](https://en.wikipedia.org/wiki/A-normal_form), or ANF.
-This purpose of this step is to create a linear set of expressions that could be performed in order from start to finish.
+The purpose of this step is to create a linear set of expressions that could be performed in order from start to finish.
 For example, given the expression `foo(3 * 4, bar(5))`, we'd want to produce:

 ```plaintext
 $arg1 := 3 * 4